Holiday Insurance for Vascular Disease

-One of the most common forms of vascular disease is peripheral vascular disease (PVD), which is when the arteries in your legs are affected.
-According to Circulation Foundation it is estimated that 9% of the UK population suffer from PVD, which causes painful legs when walking, ulceration and even amputation.
+One of the most common forms of vascular disease is a peripheral vascular disease (PVD), which is when the arteries in your legs are affected.
+According to Circulation Foundation, it is estimated that 9% of the UK population suffer from PVD, which causes painful legs when walking, ulceration and even amputation.

 Taking some time out to relax and enjoy a holiday can be the perfect thing to do, whether you’ve just been diagnosed with heart disease or have been experiencing it for a longer period of time.

 Here are some useful tips when travelling with a heart condition:

 Be realistic when choosing the final holiday destination, think about what you want to get out of your holiday rather than letting the holiday take it out of you.
 Research what medical care may be available to you in the event of a medical emergency.
 Take into consideration holiday islands may not have an accident and emergency hospital facilities also, check how far away from the nearest doctor is your hotel located.